wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 0.0.12 =
+Update to fix image uploading

 = 0.0.11 =
 Update to fix printing for IE